Free Talks & Replays

-Why are our children aggressive?
-How do we best respond when our children hit and kick?
-Ignore and excuse?
-Reprimand and punish?
-There is a middle way that keeps our connection intact and helps dissolve the aggression at its root.
+There is a middle way that keeps our connection intact and helps dissolve the anxiety at its root.

-- How we can deal with the aggression when it erupts.
+How we can deal with the anxiety when it bubbles up

 You’ll go away with knowledge, games to play, and tools that WORK!